Working in the UK during your studies

 |Students on a pre-sessional course||10 hours per week, as per UKVI, for the duration of the course||Full-time working should only take place once studies are complete|

 Please note that the 20 or 10 hour per week limitations are per week – the periods worked cannot be averaged over a month or any other period.
-This limitation exists for both work within the University and for outside organisations, so employers of Tier 4 students should also remind those students of these restrictions if aware of work undertaken outside of the University.
+This limitation exists for both work within the University and for outside organisations, so employers of visa students should also remind those students of these restrictions if aware of work undertaken outside of the University.
 The permitted number of hours must fit into a 7 day period starting on a Monday and ending on a Sunday.

 Please see the University's key dates page for specific term dates, vacation dates and University closure dates.

-What qualifies as 'work' and which types of 'work' are allowed under Tier 4?
+What qualifies as 'work' and which types of 'work' are allowed under Student/Tier 4 visa?

 UKVI define work as including 'paid and unpaid work'; 'paid and unpaid work placements undertaken as part of a course of study or period of study'; 'self-employment'; and 'engaging in business activity'.

-As a Tier 4 student the types of work you can undertake are restricted to 'paid and unpaid work' and 'paid and unpaid work placements undertaken as part of a course of study or period of study'.
-Tier 4 students are prohibited from 'self-employment'; and 'engaging in business activity’ nor are they allowed to provide services as a professional sportsperson or entertainer.
+As a visa student the types of work you can undertake are restricted to 'paid and unpaid work' and 'paid and unpaid work placements undertaken as part of a course of study or period of study'.
+Student/Tier 4 students are prohibited from 'self-employment'; and 'engaging in business activity’ nor are they allowed to provide services as a professional sportsperson or entertainer.

 UKVI also confirms that 'paid and unpaid work placements undertaken as part of a course of study' are separate from 'paid or unpaid employment', so can be done simultaneously.
 Therefore, a student can work up to 20 hours per week in casual employment with the University (15 hours if undergraduate) whilst on a work placement that is an assessed, integral part of a course.